bevy-cheatbook/bevy-cheatbook/src/programming/schedules.md

 schedules.
 A schedule is a collection of systems, with metadata for how they should run, and an associated executor algorithm to run the systems.

+A Bevy app has many different schedules for different purposes, to run them in different situations.

 ## Scheduling Systems

-If you want a [system][cb::system] to be run by Bevy, you need to add it to a schedule.
+If you want a [system][cb::system] to be run by Bevy, you need to add it to a schedule via the [app builder][cb::app].
 Writing a new Rust function and forgetting to add it / register it with Bevy is a common mistake.

 Whenever you add a system, you specify what schedule to put it in: